0x416c616e/0x416c616e.github.io/_posts/2019-01-25-day-27-sql-and-ssg-again.md

 - ```xargs```
     - A cool way to pipe output from one command line program as a command line argument for another program.
 - Imposter syndrome in tech
-- Python xrange function
-- Context switching
-- The differences between ```input()``` and ```raw_input()``` in Python

 ## Django

 Today, I downloaded a Bitnami Django stack and set it up on my ESXi hypervisor.

 The process of downloading a premade Django VM and then installing it in ESXi only takes a couple of minutes.
 It's much faster than setting everything up manually.
 Hypervisors are great in the sense that they allow you to set up many virtual servers quickly and easily without having to always buy new hardware.
 It's true that I currently have two bare metal servers -- one for FreeNAS, and the other for Windows Server.
 But most of my servers are virtual machines on my VM server.
 I feel very comfortable with my virtualization skills, though I think I need to get more into containers instead of just VMs.

-## Networking equipment

-Because I currently don't have enough network ports for all my servers, I'm ordering a Cisco Catalyst 2950 and some adapter cables so that I can connect my computer to the console port for initially setting up the startup-config in Cisco IOS.
-From there, I will be able to remotely administrate it.
-I learned Cisco IOS and routing/switching stuff at College of DuPage, but I haven't used it in a while.
-This will be useful, because I need a switch, and it'll also be an educational project, kind of like my Windows Server/Active Directory project that's in the works.

-Unlike most consumer-grade switches, a Catalyst 2950 is what's called a managed switch, meaning you can log into it and change a lot of settings.
-The operating system it's running is called Cisco IOS, which stands for Internetworking Operating System.
-I have used IOS a lot in the past, whether it was on Cisco Packet Tracer, GNS3, or on lab equipment in a classroom.
-But I am admittedly a little rusty.

-## Upgrading Windows to Windows 10 Pro

-To kind of test the waters, I am only getting one Windows 10 Pro key to upgrade one workstation to see how it goes, before going ahead and upgrading all Windows 10 workstations here to the Pro edition.

 ## New git repos